 Vegetable tempura is a light, crispy, and delicious dish.
-Fresh vegetables are dipped in tempura batter and fried until golden and crispy.
-This recipe is perfect for enhancing your summer meals with a variety of uniquely flavored vegetables.
+Fresh vegetables are dipped in tempura batter and fried until they achieve a golden and crunchy consistency.
+This recipe is perfect for enriching your summer meals with a variety of uniquely flavored vegetables.

-Meanwhile, scrape the carrot, wash it, and cut it into 16 slices, each 3 mm thick.
+In the meantime, grate the carrot, wash it, and slice it into 16 pieces 3 mm thick.

-Remove the strings and wash the green beans.
+Remove the strings from the green beans and wash them.

-Cut them in half, then into 5 cm pieces.
+Cut them in half, then into pieces 5 cm long.

 Slice the bell pepper.